trussworks/react-uswds/docs/adding_new_components.md

 ## Navigating documentation

-We can extrapolate the requirements for `react-uswds` components by referencing several sources.
+We extrapolate the requirements for `react-uswds` components by referencing several sources.
 Relevant documentation includes:

 - HTML markup and written descriptions of components in the [design system docs](https://designsystem.digital.gov/components/footer/)
 - Live code demos in the [uswds storybook](https://components.designsystem.digital.gov/)